patrickstowell/PHY303-Lectures/_sources/phy303-unit1-introduction-and-structure.md

 Typically the binding energy is referred to as a positive value, but when considering its role in calculating the overall mass of the nucleus the change in mass is actually negative as shown in Eq. {eq}`bindingenergyeq`.
 As we discussed in the last lecture, stable nuclei have the highest binding energies - it takes more to pull them apart.

 Since the neutrons and protons have different masses and properties, we expect that the binding energy for neutrons or protons to be very slightly different.
-These individual binding energies are commonly referred to as **Seperation energies**.
-For example, the neutron seperation energy for a Carbon-12 atom is calculated by taking the difference in binding energies between Carbon-12, and Carbon-11 (one less neutron).
-Similarly the proton seperation energy for C-12 is calculated from the difference between C-12 and N-12.
+These individual binding energies are commonly referred to as **Separation energies**.
+For example, the neutron separation energy for a Carbon-12 atom is calculated by taking the difference in binding energies between Carbon-12, and Carbon-11 (one less neutron).
+Similarly the proton separation energy for C-12 is calculated from the difference between C-12 and N-12.

 Below in [Fig. 6](binding-energy) is the second most important plot in nuclear physics.
 It is a plot of the Average Binding Energy per total number of nucleons ($A=Z+N$) for all nuclei.